February 2021

 - the subject has requested a due process hearing.

-CBCU staff evaluate eligibility for a temporary risk evaluation and process the temporary risk evaluation according to 10411 Temporary Risk Evaluation and 10441 Risk Evaluation Reconsideration for New and Updated Background Check Results.
+CBCU staff decide if the subject is eligible to complete a temporary risk evaluation and process the temporary risk evaluation per 10411 Temporary Risk Evaluation and 10441 Risk Evaluation Reconsideration for New and Updated Background Check Results.

-Exception for an Unverified Foster Home or an Unapproved Adoptive Home
+Exception for a Foster Home or Adoptive Home Pending Verification or Approval

-Background check subjects who are foster or adoptive parents or household members at an unverified foster home or unapproved adoptive home are eligible for a temporary risk evaluation only when:
+Background check subjects who are foster or adoptive parents or household members at a foster home or adoptive home and verification is pending are eligible to complete a temporary risk evaluation only when:

 - DFPS has placed a child in the home;